Milanmg98/Char-RNN/README.md

 Facebook will take a few hours to verify your download, after the verification process you can easily download all your messages history data to date which is quite amusing.

+# There are few things that you need to take care if you are training on your own dataset please visit it here =>

+1